tgray/homebrew-tgbrew/README.md

 # Using

-There are two ways to install packages from this repository.
+There are three ways to install packages from this repository.

+## Taping the repository

+Just run `brew tap tgray/homebrew-tgbrew`.

+You can now use the brews like any other: `brew install foo` and so on.

 ## Using Raw URLs